How to Make Greek Rice

 What is Mediterranean Rice?

-I like to use the same techniques of a classic Chinese fried rice that I learned in culinary school to make everything from breakfast fried rice to vegetarian kimchi fried rice to this Greek rice recipe.
+I like to use the same techniques of a classic Chinese fried rice that I learned in culinary school to make everything from a rice and eggs breakfast to vegetarian kimchi fried rice to this Greek rice recipe.

 The technique is simply using a wok or very large skillet, over high heat, to cook a protein, then vegetables.
 Add cooked rice and cook until it gets a little bit golden brown.